botpress/botpress/.github/DONATE.md

 ### Why Should I Donate ?

 Botpress is free and open source framework.
-Our mission is t create the best bot framework.
+Our mission is creating the best bot framework.
 All the donation will directly go on Botpress development.

 If you are interesting to donate for a particular module let us know.
 We will be very happy to hear your conviction and importance about this module.

 ### Is there any receipt or invoice ?

-Yes, you will receive an invoice with PayPal.
+Yes, you will receive an invoice by PayPal.